DuttNix/Parking-Space-Allocation/README.md

 # Automatic Parking-Space-Allocation
 ### Step 1
-Create a folder for example <folder_name> and put 2 files into it. image or video and its corresponding YAML file.
+Create a folder for example <folder_name> and put 2 files into it.
+Image or video and its corresponding YAML file.

 In yaml file put the following lines-